documentationfor yFiles for HTML 3.0.0.3

 )

-The ShapeNodeStyle provides a lot of predefined, general shapes and is a versatile base visualization for graph nodes and is often used in adapter classes for labels and ports (see Using Node Styles for Labels and Ports) or for customizing selection, focus, and highlight.
+The ShapeNodeStyle provides many predefined, general shapes and serves as a versatile base visualization for graph nodes.
+It is often used in adapter classes for labels and ports (see Using Node Styles for Labels and Ports) or for customizing selection, focus, and highlight.

 Predefined shapes